 The Tide's last win against Ole Miss came in Tuscaloosa last season (2002) when by 22 points and 10 rebounds from Erwin Dudley, Alabama beat the Rebels by twenty, 79-59.

 Following is a quick series breakdown:

 All are childhood friends who get together in the summer and holidays and play hoops in their hometown.
-Alabama's Jackson connection is point guard extraordinaire Mo Williams, the Tide's sophomore who leads the team in scoring at 15.9 points a game.
-He'll likely be starting against his hometown friends, Ole Miss junior forward Aaron Harper and senior guard David Sanders.
-Also on the Rebel squad is Justin Reed who has played in 11 of Ole Miss's 13 games.
+Alabama's "Mighty Mississippian" and Jackson connection is point guard extraordinaire Mo Williams, the Tide's sophomore who leads the team in scoring at 15.3 points a game.
+He'll likely be starting against his hometown friends, Ole Miss junior forward Aaron Harper, senior guard David Sanders, and junior forward Justin Reed.

 Williams played at Murrah High, Harper and all three of the Ole Miss Jackson players played at Provine.
 Murrah and Provine played one another regularly.

 And There's a Memphis Connection As WellThe City of Memphis also has a connection in the game between Alabama and Ole Miss.
 Memphis native Earnest Shelton, a sophomore guard who prepped at White Station High, plays for the Crimson Tide.
 Jonathan Loe, a redshirt freshman guard from Memphis' Bartlett High School, plays for the Rebels.
 Shelton says he and Loe played against one another during their high school regular season and on all-star teams.